Scratch Beginnings: Adam Shepard

-The author Adam Shepard is a graduate of Merrimack College in North Andover, MA where he studied with a basketball scholarship.
+The author Adam Shepard is a graduate of Merrimack College in North Andover, Massachusetts, where he studied with a basketball scholarship.
 He graduated with a degree in Business Management and Spanish.

-After the success of Scratch Beginnings published by HarperCollins, he authored another book with the publishing house The Best Four Years (full title The Best Four Years: How to Survive and Thrive in College (and Life) about the years one spends in college based on his own experiences on how to make the most of the college experience from orientation to graduation.
+After the success of Scratch Beginnings published by HarperCollins, he authored another book with the publishing house, The Best Four Years – full title The Best Four Years: How to Survive and Thrive in College (and Life) – about the years one spends in college based on his own experiences on how to make the most of the college experience from orientation to graduation.

-After working as a bartender in North Carolina, he collected enough money to engage on a one-year world tour in 2011-2012 that took him to seventeen countries on four continents.
-He recounted his enriching experiences in a book titled One Year Lived.
+After working as a bartender in North Carolina, he collected enough money to engage on a one-year world tour in 2011–2012 that took him to seventeen countries on four continents.
+He recounted his experiences in a book titled One Year Lived.

 He also created a series of courses under the title Next Level Success.

 On April 10, 2017, he released American Dream: A Documentary that chronicles in film footage his experiences when he is taken to a random American city and given $25 to survive for a month.